-Back in August 2010, while attending the National Convention of the U.S. Coast Guard Auxiliary in Phoenix, AZ, I attended a presentation on this topic by a Canadian organization called Cold Water Boot Camp (www.coldwaterbootcamp.com), which works in cooperation with many life saving organizations, including the U.S. Coast Guard.
+Back in August 2010, while attending the National Convention of the US Coast Guard Auxiliary in Phoenix, AZ, I attended a presentation on this topic by a Canadian organization called Cold Water Boot Camp (coldwaterbootcamp.com) which works in cooperation with many lifesaving organizations, including the US Coast Guard.

-In the video part of the presentation, I saw a good friend and fellow member of U.S. Coast Guard Forces - Mario Vittone, USCG Marine Safety Specialist and former Helicopter Rescue Swimmer Instructor - featured in the video as one of the guinea pig subjects.
-In the past Mario would ping me with commentary on hypothermia.
-"Vin, some of this stuff is not lining up with the latest data.
+In the video part of the presentation, I saw a good friend and fellow member of US Coast Guard Forces - Mario Vittone, USCG Marine Safety Specialist and former Helicopter Rescue Swimmer Instructor - featured as one of the "guinea pig" subjects.
+In the past, Mario would ping me with commentary on hypothermia.
+"Vin, some of the this stuff is not lining up with the latest data.
 Be careful!"
-The problem I had was in sorting out that which was still good and that which was good to go - as in "outta here!"
+The problem I had was in sorting out that which was still good and that which was good to go - as it "outta here!"
 There was no official report to rely on.
-Well, not only was there now an official scientific report to rely on, but I could talk directly to one of the subjects - Mario Vittone, USCG.
-In fact, Mario has published a detailed article on the subject - http://mariovittone.com/2010/10/the-truth-about-cold-water/ - which I want to acknowledge here as an underlying source document to this column.
+Well, not only was there now an official scientific report, but I could talk directly to one of the subjects - Mario Vittone, USCG, who has published a detailed article on the subject (mariovittone.com/2010/10/the-truth-about-cold-water/) that I want to acknowledge as an underlying source document to this column.